swaker854/InetSoftWork/How to do Date Comparisons.md

 Right click on the chart to see a menu of options, click on 'Date Comparison'.
 ![](screenshots/right-click-menu.PNG)
 <br/>
 If you want to compare two nonconsecutive months, such as March and May, of the same year or different years, click the 'Custom Periods' tab on the top right of the Date Comparison menu.
-When in the Custom Periods tab, enter the start and end dates of the months you want to compare and click 'OK'.
+When in the 'Custom Periods' tab, enter the start and end dates of the months you want to compare and click 'OK'.

 ![](screenshots/compare-non-consecutive-months.PNG)